European Coal and Steel Community: Political pressures and treaty ratification

 In West Germany, Karl Arnold, the Minister President of North Rhine-Westphalia, the state that included the coal and steel producing the Ruhr, was initially spokesman for German foreign affairs.
 He gave a number of speeches and broadcasts on a supranational coal and steel community at the same time as Robert Schuman began to propose this Community in 1948 and 1949.
 The Social Democratic Party of Germany (Sozialdemokratische Partei Deutschlands, SPD), in spite of support from unions and other socialists in Europe, decided it would oppose the Schuman plan.
 Kurt Schumacher's personal distrust of France, capitalism, and Konrad Adenauer aside, he claimed that a focus on integrating with a "Little Europe of the Six" would override the SPD's prime objective of German reunification and thus empower ultra-nationalist and Communist movements in democratic countries.
 He also thought the ECSC would end any hopes of nationalising the steel industry and lock in a Europe of "cartels, clerics and conservatives".
-Younger members of the party like Carlo Schmid, were, however, in favor of the Community and pointed to the long socialist support for the supranational idea.
+Younger members of the party like Carlo Schmid, were, however, in favour of the Community and pointed to the long socialist support for the supranational idea.

 In France, Schuman had gained strong political and intellectual support from all sections of the nation and many non-communist parties.
 Notable amongst these were ministerial colleague Andre Philip, president of the Foreign Relations Committee Edouard Bonnefous, and former prime minister, Paul Reynaud.
 Projects for a coal and steel authority and other supranational communities were formulated in specialist subcommittees of the Council of Europe in the period before it became French government policy.
 Charles de Gaulle, who was then out of power, had been an early supporter of "linkages" between economies, on French terms, and had spoken in 1945 of a "European confederation" that would exploit the resources of the Ruhr.
 However, he opposed the ECSC as a faux (false) pooling ("le pool, ce faux semblant") because he considered it an unsatisfactory "piecemeal approach" to European unity and because he considered the French government "too weak" to dominate the ECSC as he thought proper.
 De Gaulle also felt that the ECSC had an insufficient supranational mandate because its Assembly was not ratified by a European referendum and he did not accept Raymond Aron's contention that the ECSC was intended as a movement away from United States domination.
 Consequently, de Gaulle and his followers in the RPF voted against ratification in the lower house of the French Parliament.

 Despite these attacks and those from the extreme left, the ECSC found substantial public support.
-It gained strong majority votes in all eleven chambers of the parliaments of the Six, as well as approval among associations and European public opinion.
+It gained strong majorities votes in all eleven chambers of the parliaments of the Six, as well as approval among associations and European public opinion.
 In 1950, many had thought another war was inevitable.
 The steel and coal interests, however, were quite vocal in their opposition.
 The Council of Europe, created by a proposal of Schuman's first government in May 1948, helped articulate European public opinion and gave the Community idea positive support.